 If you’re wondering what a service robot is, the organizers give examples such as nursing robots, life support robots (we’re thinking this means general support rather than one that follows you with your kidney dialysis machine) and disaster response robots.

-With the huge increase in the popularity of drones and the recent release of the SoftBank robot ‘Pepper’ there should be some interesting kit on display.
+With the huge increase in the popularity of drones and the widespread plague of the SoftBank robot ‘Pepper’ there should be some interesting kit on display.

 Entry is free, but you need to register in advance.